 This is the first in a two-course sequence that integrates critical reading, thinking, writing, and other communication skills to prepare students to compose texts in both academic and professional career situations.
-In this first course, English

-NOTE: Rose State College is committed to the academic Composition I provides instruction on college level writing covering essay structure, grammatical skills, argumentative writing techniques, and research methods Students will write documented essays using appropriate research citation styles.
+In this first course, English Composition I provides instruction on college level writing covering essay structure, grammatical skills, argumentative writing techniques, and research methods Students will write documented essays using appropriate research citation styles.
 Students are also required to write other formal and informal assignments.
-Prerequisite: Successful completion of ENGL 0131 with a grade of C or better; successful completion of ENGL 0133 with a grade of C or better and concurrent enrollment in ENGL 0142; or satisfactory assessment score for ENGL 1113.
+Prerequisite: Successful completion of ENGL 0131 with a grade of C or better; successful completion of ENGL 0133 with a grade of C or better and concurrent